ogbodo/simple-restaurant-listing-app/README.md

 => yarn test
 ```
 The server part of this system is already designed and exposes a set of REST endpoints via the `/api` route endpoint.

+This project is hosted and [here](https://github.com/bondz/node-express-react-ts) is the link.